Carus' Sasanian campaign: Numerian's death

+Sasanian relief at Naqsh-e Rostam.

+After Carus' death, Numerian's activity as co-emperor in the east is unclear; of the sources, a majority only report of his return in a litter through Asia Minor.
+However, another imperial rescript dated March 18 supports his continued presence in Emesa into the following year.
+Like his father, he assumed the title Persicus Maximus, with its earliest attestation being from 284.
+By the summer, Numerian had returned to Antioch, where aurei and antoniniani were struck to compensate the soldiers.
+Consecration issues for Carus and coins denoting victory were minted in large quantities at Tripolis and Antioch.

-Another imperial rescript dated March 18 supports the presence of Numerian in Emesa over the winter and early spring of the following year.
-The Latin sources indicate that no further hostilities occurred between Rome and Persia under Numerian.
-However, later Byzantine texts claim a resumption of conflict took place following the death of Carus.
-Some of these accounts claim that Numerian suffered a defeat, while epigraphic and numismatic evidence conversely suggests that Numerian achieved success over the Sasanians in 284.
-The Byzantine accounts of further conflict are usually disregarded or not held to be credible by scholars.
-Some scholars also believe the relief at Naqsh-e Rostam represents a Sasanian claim of victory following the withdrawal of the Roman forces, though this interpretation has been disputed.
+The Latin sources indicate that no further hostilities occurred between Rome and the Sasanians under Numerian, though some later Byzantine texts claim a resumption of conflict took place following the death of Carus.
+Some of the accounts claim that Numerian suffered a defeat, while epigraphic and numismatic evidence conversely suggests that Numerian achieved success over the Sasanians in 284.
+The Byzantine accounts of further conflict are usually not held to be credible by scholars.
+Some scholars also believe the relief at Naqsh-e Rostam represents a Sasanian claim of victory following the withdrawal of the Roman forces, though this interpretation is disputed and the identification of the relief with Bahram II's reign is uncertain.

+Coin depicting Numerian over defeated enemy, bearing the reverse legend PACATOR ORBIS (pacifier of the world).
+Minted the summer of 284 at Lugdunum.

-In late 284, Numerian marched slowly westward accompanied by the Roman forces employed during the campaign.
-Due to an eye ailment he travelled in a closed and curtained litter.
+Late in 284, Numerian travelled west accompanied by the forces employed during the campaign.
+Due to an eye ailment he moved slowly in a closed and curtained litter.
 As the army approached Chalcedon in Bithynia, Numerian died.
 According to most of the literary sources, he was murdered by his father-in-law, Aper.
-After his death was officially announced to the army, the leading officers decided to no longer recognise Carinus as Augustus.
+Several sources report that his death was initially concealed and only discovered once the stench of his decomposing body began to emanate from his litter.
+After Numerian's death was officially announced to the army, his leading officers elected not to recognise Carinus as Augustus any longer.
 With the army assembled in Nicomedia on 20 November, Diocletian was proclaimed emperor and Aper executed.
 While Numerian's death by Aper is often considered credible by scholars, his culpability is commonly questioned.